streamABC/streamabc-documentation/english/logimporter.rst

 ---------

 This is the most common use case.
 In this mode *Logimporter* works like Unix *tail* command.
 Tail mode starts at the end of the file.
-All new lines that are added to a file are parsed and sent to streamABC in real-time.
+All new lines that are added to a file are parsed and sent to QuantumCast in real-time.
 Any lines that still exist in the file once you start are not transmitted.
 The program stays in foreground until you end it with CTRL-C. You can create a init.d or systemd start script to run it in background and control it.

 .. code-block:: bash

     ./logimporter --dbuser=DBUSER --dbpass=DBPASS --dbname=DBNAME --dbhost=DBHOST --logtype=icecast --tail ./logs/access.log

-**Note:** All values for data access are provided by streamABC when you need it.
+**Note:** All values for data access are provided by QuantumCast when you need it.

 Some log types like Shoutcast need additional parameters.
 For more information see below.